 Enterprise applications are chaos.
 They’re built for many users across many organizations using many features in many different ways (to say nothing of the intricacies of groups, departments, and business units).
 How do you reduce entropy and consolidate enterprise UI design patterns in such a complex system?

 When looking at an application, you see the current state: what’s live today.
 But undoubtedly, this state is only the most recent of many iterations of that product.
 Features were developed over time and legacies pulled through along the way.
 Some products or features may have been brought in through acquisition, their unfamiliar foundations still intact.
 These facts mean a lot to those within the business, and especially those in charge of developing and maintaining the application.
 Users, however, only care about the experience in the current state.
 Every inconsistency in the interface represents a possibility for confusion or frustration.

-Fortunately, a design system or pattern library can help your team consolidate UI design patterns and create a cohesive experience across multiple tools within the enterprise ecosystem.
+Fortunately, a design system or pattern library can help your team consolidate UI/UX design patterns and create a cohesive experience across multiple tools within the enterprise ecosystem.